 Naturally, you have the freedom to play here, take selfies, and have a grand time.
 But it doesn’t mean I’m gonna laugh with you; for example: Yolocaust art project (DW 2017).

-The following is a small set of observations in Germany throughout various visits and stays within the country.
+Below is a small set of observations from Germany, in Berlin and elsewhere:

 Berlin, Old Jewish Cemetery